- Design industry shaping loyalty programs

 The ubiquitous nature of Artificial Intelligence has made it a necessity in your customer marketing and loyalty programs if you want to stay ahead of the curve.
 After all, it makes life simpler for both the brands and their customers.
 AI helps brands to analyze large volumes of data points from different sources, track customer purchase and behavioral trends, and uncover profitable co-relations to accurately predict the right product and promotions to showcase to a customer segment, at the right time, and through the right channel.

-Apart from personalization, another key use-case for AI in loyalty programs in Churn Forecasting – the system can essentially predict the likelihood of a customer switching to a competitor by analyzing several factors like NPS scores, purchase patterns, latency, and transaction values.
+Apart from personalization, another key use case for AI in loyalty programs is Churn Forecasting – the system can essentially predict the likelihood of a customer switching to a competitor by analyzing several factors like NPS scores, purchase patterns, latency, and transaction values.

 Brands can leverage these insights to create a re-engagement communications plan that remains personally relevant to each customer’s purchase journey and genuinely customized to their needs and preferences.

-From a brand’s perspective, the coalition loyalty program increases brand reach by giving them access to a wider customer pool and also unify customer data to build 360-degree views (shopping preferences across different categories, product preferences within each category, overall purchase lifecycle, etc.).
+From a brand’s perspective, the coalition loyalty program increases brand reach by giving them access to a wider customer pool, unifying customer data to build 360-degree views (shopping preferences across different categories, product preferences within each category, overall purchase lifecycle, etc.).
 This makes business sense for large conglomerates that handle multiple brand portfolios.

 However, retailers intending to join or create a group loyalty program need to be aware of a few key pointers.
-First, the rewards structure should be such that it incentives customers to shop broadly across multiple partners or brands within the group rather than focus on a single brand.
+First, the rewards structure should be such that it incentivizes customers to shop broadly across multiple partners or brands within the group rather than focus on a single brand.
 Second, the program manager must be able to take into account the prices of individual firms when setting the value of rewards.
-And finally, the brands joining a coalition must be able to negotiate the share of program costs they will carry based on their value contribution; for instance brands with greater market/brand pull will bear a lower share of program costs.
+Finally, the brands joining a coalition must be able to negotiate the share of program costs they will carry based on their value contribution; for instance, brands with greater market/brand pull will bear a lower share of program costs.

 Capillary is proud to partner with the VIG Group for this initiative